LangFuse vs LangSmith: How to Monitor and Debug Your AI Applications

 Limitations

-- LangChain dependency: While it technically works with other frameworks, the integration depth is far less
+• LangChain dependency: works with other frameworks technically, but integration depth is far less

-- No self-hosting: Only available as SaaS - if data sovereignty matters, this is a dealbreaker
+• No self-hosting: SaaS only — if data sovereignty matters, this is a dealbreaker

 LangFuse is the open-source answer to AI observability.
 MIT-licensed, self-hostable, and works with any LLM framework — not just LangChain.
 By 2026, LangFuse has become the most widely used open-source LLM observability platform.